AnotherKamila/kamila.is/teaching/shell/index.md

 <asciinema-player src="cast/history-alt-2.cast">If you see this, reload the page.</asciinema-player>

+<!--
+# TODO things

+ You can also set it as your default shell for your user (but NOT for root) with `chsh -s fish` (on less smart systems, you may need to tell it something like `/usr/bin/fish`).
+ -->

 # Suggestions?

 This document lives [on GitHub](https://github.com/AnotherKamila/shell-for-beginners/).
 Comments, suggestions, improvements, or anything else is welcome!
 Feel free to open an issue or send a pull request.

-<!--
-# TODO things
+# Credits

- You can also set it as your default shell for your user (but NOT for root) with `chsh -s fish` (on less smart systems, you may need to tell it something like `/usr/bin/fish`).
- -->
+* [asciinema](https://asciinema.org/) is used for the "videos"

 <!-- the stuff below is needed to configure and enable asciinema -->
 <script>